Oleksii-Pavliuk/auth_service/README.md

 App running in container and connected to Consul server and postgreSQL server.

+* container runs interactivly to deregister service from Consul when it stopped correctly, so it should be stopped only from containers bash *

 To run this container running consul containers (```infrastructure/platform/docker-compose.yml```) and postgres container (```infrastructure/users-postgresDB-deploy.sh```) <b>at least!!!</b> required.

 All settings of Django app contains in docker run script named ```infrastructure/auth-service-deploy.sh``` and may be specified in it before running, all sensitive data should be stored in Kubernetes or Docker swarm secrets.